BetUKBetUK

 How Is The Number Of Places Decided?

 In general, the number of places for a race or event will vary according to how many runners or competitors there are.
 So horse races with a large number of runners, such as the Grand National, may offer four places.
-For sports that have a podium for the top three competitors - such as motorsports or athletics - you can expect the number of places to be three.
+For sports that have a podium for the top three competitors - such as motorsports or Athletics - you can expect the number of places to be three.

 Each-Way Betting With Accumulators